fshyan/fshyan/README.md

-### Fahim Ahmed Shyan - DMIT/NAIT
+### Fahim Ahmed Shyan

-I am a student at NAIT in Digital Media and IT.
+I am a student in IT.
 My program is CSD(Computer Software Development).
 I like to do programming and problem solving.

 ### Technologies & Tools